Concept Cars Home

 A 1292 cc, overhead-valve, pushrod, four-cylinder engine was placed in the front and powered the rear wheels.
 Outfitted with dual horizontal SU carburetors, the engine produced 50 horsepower.
 The four-speed manual gearbox was synchromesh, another first for MG.

-When first introduced, the two-seater vehicle could be purchased in open and closed configuration.
+When first introduced, the two-seater vehicle could be purchased in an open and closed configuration.
 Later, the open coupe, referred to as an Airline Coupe, was replaced with a Drophead style.
 The Drophead used a soft-top that could open and close depending on the driver and the weather conditions.

 In 1939 World War II was beginning.
 MG was introducing its latest vehicle, the TB Midget.
-It was basically the same as the TA, but was equipped with a larger, 1250cc, engine.
+It was basically the same as the TA but was equipped with a larger, 1250cc, engine.
 The four-cylinder over-head valve, XPAG power plant was borrowed from the new Morris 10.
 It produced 45 horsepower and was much more reliable than its predecessor.
 When the war began, production ceased.
 MG shifted its focus to creating equipment for military purposes.

 At the end of the War, MG introduced the TC Midget.
 This was essentially a TB with very few modifications.
 The chassis was modified with rubber bush shackles in place of the sliding trunnion spring mountings.
 The transmission was the single-plate dry clutch and four-speed synchromesh unit.
 The engine was the XPAG 1250 cc pushrod engine.
 It was essential a TB offered in one body style, an open two-seater.

 In 1949, the TC was replaced by the TD Midget.
-It visually appeared like the previous Midgets, but was very different in mechanical ways.
+It visually appeared like the previous Midgets but was very different in mechanical ways.
 With a new chassis, it was sturdier and provided a comfortable ride.
 An independent suspension with double wishbones and coil springs were placed in the front.
 The vehicle was left-hand drive.
 The engine and transmission were identical to the TC.
 To comply with newly developed safety concerns and regulations, bumpers were placed on the front and in the rear.

 A Mark II version used a more powerful version of the XPAG engine.
 With larger carburetors and higher compression ratio, the vehicle produced 57 horsepower.
 The suspension was modified and the interior received bucket seats.